shubhendrapatel/JavaScript-30/README.md

 source code of [30 JavaScript challenge](https://javascript30.com/) by [*Wesbos*](https://wesbos.com/), Which I've been doing.
-Code and design is not exactaly same but source problem is same. visit this [link](https://shubhendrapatel.github.io/JavaScript-30/) for showcase.
+Code and design is not exactly same but source problem is same. visit this [link](https://shubhendrapatel.github.io/JavaScript-30/) for showcase.

 | Row 1         | Row2          | Row3        |
 | ------------- | ------------- |-------------|
 |- [x] Challange 1 | - [ ] Challange 11 | - [ ] Challange 21|
 |- [x] Challange 2 | - [ ] Challange 12 | - [ ] Challange 22|
 |- [x] Challange 3 | - [ ] Challange 13 | - [ ] Challange 23|